-For each scheduled blood sample, collect one to three ml. of blood into benarinized (Na or Li benarin) Vacutainers' butbes.
+For each scheduled blood sample, collect one to three mL of blood into heparinized (Na or Li heparin) Vacutainer® tubes.
 The blood samples should be placed on wet ice immediately after collection and should be centrifuged (at 4°C) within one hour.
-The plasma, harvested into appropriate cryovial storage tubes, is to be frozen immediately at -2°C. All plasma samples are to be sent in a frozen state (i.e., on dry ice) to the assay laboratory for the determination of plasma busulfan concentrations.
+The plasma, harvested into appropriate cryovial storage tubes, is to be frozen immediately at -20°C. All plasma samples are to be sent in a frozen state (i.e., or dry ice) to the assay laboratory for the determination of plasma busulfan concentrations.

-Calculation of AUC Busulfan injection AUC calculations may be made using the following instructions and appropriate standard pharmacokinetic formula:
+Calculation of AUC

+Busulfan injection AUC calculations may be made using the following instructions and appropriate standard pharmacokinetic formula:

-Dose 1 AUCinfinity Calculation: AUCinfinity = AUC0-6hr + AUCextrapolated, where AUC0-6hr is to be estimated using the linear trapezoidal rule and AUC extrapolated can be computed by taking the ratio of the busulfan concentration at Hour 6 and the terminal elimination rate constant, $\lambda{\rm c}$ .
-The $\lambda{\rm c}$ must be calculated from the terminal elimination phase of the busulfan concentration vs. time curve.
+Dose 1 AUC{infinity} Calculation: AUC{infinity} = AUC{0-6hr} + AUC{extrapolated}, where AUC{0-6hr} is to be estimated using the linear trapezoidal rule and AUC extrapolated can be computed by taking the ratio of the busulfan concentration at Hour 6 and the terminal elimination rate constant, λ_2 .
+The λ_7 must be calculated from the terminal elimination phase of the busulfan concentration vs. time curve.
 A "0" pre-dose busulfan concentration should be assumed, and used in the calculation of AUC.